MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/contact-support-for-business-products.md

 #### Administrator roles and responsibilities

-People with Office 365 administrator roles are the only ones in the customer's organization authorized to access the Admin section of the Office 365 operated by 21Vianet portal and to communicate directly with 21Vianet about Office 365 service requests.
+People with administrator roles are the only ones in the customer's organization authorized to access the Admin section of the Office 365 operated by 21Vianet portal and to communicate directly with 21Vianet about Office 365 service requests.

 With Office 365 you can designate several types of administrators who serve different functions.
 This service description uses the generic title administrator to refer to all categories of administrators.
 For more information about the types of administrator roles, see [Assign admin roles in Office 365 for business](add-users/assign-admin-roles.md).